firefly-zero/firefly-test/README.md

     WW◑◑◑WWWWWWWWWW◑◑◑WW
     W◑◑◑WWWWWWWWWWWW◑◑◑W
     ◑◑◑WWWWWWWWWWWWWW◑◑◑
-    ◑◑WWWWWWWWWWWWWWWW◑◑
-    ◑◑WWWWWWWWWWWWWWWW◑◑
-    ◑WWWWWWWWWWWWWWWWWW◑
-    ◑WWWWWWWWWWWWWWWWWW◑
-    ◑WWWWWWWWWWWWWWWWWW◑
-    ◑WWWWWWWWWWWWWWWWWW◑
-    ◑WWWWWWWWWWWWWWWWWW◑
-    ◑WWWWWWWWWWWWWWWWWW◑
-    ◑◑WWWWWWWWWWWWWWWW◑◑
-    ◑◑WWWWWWWWWWWWWWWW◑◑
-    ◑◑◑WWWWWWWWWWWWWW◑◑◑
-    W◑◑◑WWWWWWWWWWWW◑◑◑W
-    WW◑◑◑WWWWWWWWWW◑◑◑WW
-    WWW◑◑◑◑WWWWWW◑◑◑◑WWW
-    WWWW◑◑◑◑◑◑◑◑◑◑◑◑WWWW
 """)
 ```

-In this example, we checked that the selected region is a gray circle on a white background.
+In this example, we checked that the selected region is a gray circle's top on a white background.

 ## Snapshot testing